malach-it/boruta-server/README.md

 This server is on an ongoing beta stage.
 Developments are moving fast on master then are keen to be less stable.
 Tagged versions are said to be more stable and sanity tested.

+## Documentation

+The documentation of boruta server is available [here](https://boruta-developers.malach.it/docs/intro) it provides insights about its usage.

 ## Implemented specifications and certification

 As it, boruta server aim to follow the RFCs from IETF: